shczhen/docs/sql-statements/sql-statement-drop-column.md

 ---
-title: ドロップ列| TiDBSQLステートメントリファレンス
+title: DROP COLUMN | TiDB SQL Statement Reference
-summary: TiDBデータベースのDROPCOLUMNの使用法の概要。
+summary: An overview of the usage of DROP COLUMN for the TiDB database.
 ---

 # ドロップ列 {#drop-column}